The 2K22 Tunguska

 search radar with a doubly curved parabolic surface and eliptical

-claimed by some sources to be a passive phased array.
+developed phased array.
 The latter design

 has since appeared on 2K22M1 Tunguska M1 demonstrators, as well as